What should I do if I see a lionfish? Can lionfish be harvested?

-- NOAA recommends treating a puncture wound by immersing the wound area in hot (not scalding) water for 30-90 minutes and to seek medical attention as soon as possible.
+- Treat puncture wounds by immersing the area in hot (not scalding) water for 30-90 minutes and seek medical attention if needed.
 The Poison Help Hotline at 1-800-222-1222 is available 24 hours a day, every day.

 Is it okay to eat lionfish?